Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

     * Phone - Self-explanatory but not necessary.
 No hurt in including or excluding it.
     * GitHub - GitHub or another code hosting website is a great way of showcasing your projects.
     * LinkedIn - I never found a good use for LinkedIn other than an obligatory timeline of my life.
 I have it mainly because it's generally expected.
     * Website - If you have a website, it's another great way of showcasing your projects.
-You can also add personal touches (such as hobbies) that would otherwise not be appropriate on GitHub or your resume.
+You can also add personal touches (such as hobbies) that would otherwise not be appropriate on GitHub or your r&eacute;sum&eacute;.
     * Address - Not needed.

 # Sections